TheMatiaz0/NoteNough-Web/README.md

 - **Email:** `admin@admin.com`
 - **Password:** `root1234`

+---
+**⚠️ Warning: Deploying to server with placeholder values is highly not advised.
+If you want to change them create .env file with your custom data.
+See [.env.example](.env.example) for example.**

+**🚨 Disclaimer: I do not take responsibility for security of this application.
+It's used only for training/portfolio purposes.**

-Info: If you change database settings, remember to remove `./postgres-data` folder locally.
+📌 Info: If you change database settings, remember to remove `./postgres-data` folder locally.

 ## 🐛 Debugging